-Employee benefits have become an increasingly large portion of labor costs for most employers.
-Benefits are viewed by most employees as entitlements, and employer efforts to control or reduce costs to remain competitive in global markets have met with stiff resistance by employees, unions, impacted industries (e.g., insurance, health care), and the government.
+Employee benefits have become an increasingly large portion of labor costs for employers.
+Benefits are viewed by employees as entitlements, and employer efforts to control or reduce costs to remain competitive in global markets have met with resistance by employees, unions, impacted industries (e.g., insurance, health care), and the government.
 Given that setting, it is critical that human resource professionals understand how individual benefits programs work, what strategies and options are available to organizations, and how benefits programs can be integrated into reward systems, human resource programs and, most importantly, the business strategy.

-The perspective taken in this course is that of the employer (and HR professional), and the goal is an understanding of how an employer can design, implement and administer a benefits program that serves major employer, employee and societal needs.
-While much detailed information will be covered, the course goals do not include memorization of detailed statistics, sub clauses of legislation, or similar materials, but rather knowledge of program characteristics, the impact of work force strategy and understanding what programs might be useful/valuable for a specific organization as well as potential (e.g., legal, regulatory, tax) problems that would require further research before implementation.
+The perspective taken in this course is that of the employer (and HR professional), and the goal is an understanding of how an employer can design, implement and administer a benefits program that serves employer, employee and societal needs.
+While much detailed information will be covered, the course goals do not include memorization of statistics or specific legislation.
+Rather knowledge of program characteristics, the impact of work force strategy and understanding what programs might be useful for a specific organization as well as potential problems (e.g., legal, regulatory, tax) that would require research before implementation are studied.

-Additionally, an understanding of the ways organizations integrates mandated programs (e.g., Social Security, Medicare, Worker's Compensation and Unemployment Insurance) with their own benefit programs is important.
-Similarly, an understanding of options in administration of programs is necessary, as is the nature of employee communication programs useful in enabling employees to help make sure their benefits choices and benefits-related behaviors (e.g., medical plan choices, savings elections) meet their needs.
-Recent trends in benefits management, including cost controls, cost shifting programs, and other strategies as well as the outsourcing of benefits administration will be covered.
+Additionally, an understanding of the ways organizations integrate mandated programs (e.g., Social Security, Medicare, Worker's Compensation and Unemployment Insurance) with their own benefit programs is important.
+Similarly, an understanding of options in administration of programs is necessary, as is the nature of employee communication programs useful in enabling employees to help make sure their benefits choices and benefits-related behaviors (e.g., medical plan choices, savings elections) to meet their needs.
+Recent trends in benefits management, including cost controls, cost shifting programs, and other strategies will be covered.